 UCC Signs MoU with JW Goethe University

-The University of Cape Coast (UCC) has signed a Memorandum of Understanding (MoU) with the Johann Wolfgang (JW) Goethe University, Frankfurt, in Germany.
+The University of Cape Coast (UCC) has signed a Memorandum of Understanding (MoU) with the Johann Wolfgang (JW) Goethe University, Frankfurt am Main in Germany.

-The MoU is to facilitate students and faculty exchange, as well as collaborative research projects and curriculum development.
+The MoU is to facilitate students and faculty exchange, as well as collaborative research projects and curriculum development between the Department of Ghanaian Languages and Linguistics, UCC and the Institute of African Languages of Goethe University.
 Other component of the MoU include exchange of academic materials and published information; internship opportunities for students of both universities and a joint supervision of postgraduate projects and theses.
 It is also aimed at establishing a mutual beneficial relationship which will stimulate cooperation and strengthen research, teaching and outreach to promote development and international experiences, among others.

 Prof. Ampiah lauded the resilience, commitment and hard work by Prof. Dr. Vossen towards the realisation of the collaboration, and gave the assurance that UCC would do its best to make the MoU work to the hilt.